-The following article by George Gunn was first posted on bella caledonia.
+The following article by George Gunn of the Province of the Cat. was first posted on bella caledonia.
 George argues that on the absence and omnipresence of theatre in contemporary Scottish politics, and the players and actors involved.
 It’s time to re-write the script.

 WHAT HAPPENS WHEN IT STOPS RAINING?